-Under the Pinnacle Agreement, we are subject to one financial covenant, the maintenance of a Funded Debt Ratio, as such term is defined in the agreement and determined on a quarterly basis.
-We achieved compliance with the Funded Debt Ratio covenant as of March 31, 2018 through the utilization of the covenant cure section of the agreement.
-We expect to maintain compliance with this covenant in future periods, including the use of the covenant cure section of the agreement.
+Under the Pinnacle Agreement, we were initially subject to one financial covenant, the maintenance of a Funded Debt Ratio, as such term is defined in the agreement and determined on a quarterly basis.
+We achieved compliance with the Funded Debt Ratio covenant as of June 30, 2018 through the utilization of the covenant cure section of the Pinnacle Agreement.
+On August 14, 2018 we amended the Pinnacle Agreement ("Pinnacle Amendment") to replace the single financial covenant with the maintenance of either the Funded Debt Ratio or a Tangible Capital Ratio, as defined in the Pinnacle Amendment.
+We were in compliance with the Tangible Capital Ratio covenant as of June 30, 2018 and expect to maintain compliance with this covenant in future periods.